 1. Engage With each child individually

-PinSure, it is convenient to bundle your kids together if you have a few of them, but that is not going to create a strong bond with each of your children.
+Sure, it is convenient to bundle your kids together if you have a few of them, but that is not going to create a strong bond with each of your children.

-2. Focus on the good and fun
+2. Focus on the Good and Have Fun

-PinPraise your children for who they are and what they do.
-Have fun with them.
-A laughing child who feels good about herself and feels loved is a lot more likely to cooperate.
+Praise your children for who they are and what they do well.
+Celebrate their small victories and share in their joy.
+A happy child who feels loved is far more likely to cooperate.

 How much fun is nagging?
 How efficient is it?
 Bite your tongue every time you start repeating instructions to your child over and over again.
 Obviously, your way of communication isn’t very effective, so try another way!
+Positive reinforcement works better than nagging; instead, try clear communication with eye contact and a positive tone.
+When you give instructions, ensure you have their full attention—sometimes the tenth reminder is actually the first time they really heard you.

-PinChildren should never hear their parents say, “Why haven’t you got dressed yet, although I told you to 10 minutes ago?
+Children should never hear their parents say, “Why haven’t you got dressed yet, although I told you to 10 minutes ago?
 It is the same thing every day: you never listen to me.
 Are you deaf or something?”

-PinOur children are not in this world to build their self-esteem; we are here to build theirs.
+Our children aren’t here to boost our self-esteem; we are here to build theirs.
+Prioritizing their feelings over our own isn’t about self-sacrifice—it’s about conscious parenting.
 You can get away with acting selfishly and taking things personally for a while, but over time, putting your own interests and feelings above those of your children will inevitably push your children away from you.
+When a child shouts “I hate you” or “You’re mean,” it’s rarely about you; it’s about their own frustration and hurt.
+(Unless it is relevant feedback, of course.)
+When we respond with empathy instead of reacting defensively, we teach our children that their emotions are valid and safe to express.
+This builds trust and emotional resilience.

 Your child is not responsible for your feelings.
 You are.